EU industry steels itself for U.S. tariffs

 European steel industry body Eurofer issued a statement saying that the U.S. decision was “damaging and counterproductive for both the U.S. and EU economies”.

-Shares in ArcelorMittal (MT.AS), Europe’s biggest steelmaker, were down 0.6 percent at 1635 GMT, while India’s Tata Steel (TISC.NS) fell by 4.6 percent.
+Shares in ArcelorMittal, Europe’s biggest steelmaker, were down 0.6 percent at 1635 GMT, while India’s Tata Steel fell by 4.6 percent.
 The U.S. represents about 10 percent of Tata Steel Europe’s sales, an industry source said.

 Salzgitter (SZGG.DE), Germany’s second-largest steelmaker, was down 5.7 percent.
 The group did not respond to requests for comment, but its CEO said on Thursday that markets were overestimating the impact of the tariffs on its business.